ietf-slim-wg/slim-use-cases/draft-ietf-slim-use-cases-latest.md

 ## Single two-way language

 The simplest use case.
-One language and modality both ways in media described in SDP [SDP] as audio or video or text.
+One language and modality both ways in media described in SDP [RFC4566] as audio or video or text.
 Straightforward.
 Works for spoken, written and signed languages.
 An example is when a user makes a voice call and the preferred language of that user is specified in SDP, allowing the answerer to make decisions based on that specification.

 - Solution: Possible